Computer Graphics for Computer Games (Summer 2023/24)

 Photon mapping

-TBA Final project presentations (GDrive)
+Final project presentations (GDrive)

 Labs details